blinkupsdk/docs/React-Nativereadme.md

 ## Using stored session

-You don't have to log user in every time your app is started. bLinkup SDK stores the user session token and can reuse it.
+You don't have to log user in every time your app is started.
+BlinkUp SDK stores the user session token and can reuse it.
 To know if you need to perform login, or can use the stored session, use the following code
 ```javascript
 isLoginRequired = BlinkupModule.isLoginRequired();